 Based on our subsurface explorations and experience, it is our opinion that existing site soils, excluding the sod, may be considered for use as structural fill and trench backfill, provided that they can be adequately moisture conditioned, placed and compacted as recommended and does not contain organic or other deleterious material.
-The fill soil (SM on the test pit logs) and other siltier soil types (i.e., SP-SM, GM, GP-GM) are moisture sensitive and may be difficult to work with when wet.
+The fill soil (GM and GP-GM on the test pit logs provided in Appendix A) and some of the Steilacoom Gravel (GM and GP-GM on the test pit logs) are moisture sensitive and may be difficult to work with when wet.
 The lower fines content Steilacoom gravel (soils typically classified as GP on the test pit logs) will be more resilient to changes in moisture content and will likely remain workable during periods of wet weather.

-The moisture contents were tested at between 12 and 16 percent in the existing fill/upper 2 to 3 feet and approximately 2 percent in the Steilacoom gravel soil below this.
-Based on our experience, we anticipate that the upper 2 to 3 feet of soil will be at or slightly above the optimum moisture content (OMC) in its current condition.
+The moisture contents were tested at between 8 and 12 percent in the existing fill and between 3 and 6 percent in the Steilacoom gravel.
+Based on our experience, we anticipate that the upper 3 to 4 feet of soil will be at or slightly above the optimum moisture content (OMC) in its current condition.
 Additional rain or wet weather construction will increase this.
 Conversely, it is possible that the Steilacoom gravel may require additional moisture or adding water during placement to achieve adequate compaction.
 In some cases, the particle sizes in the Steilacoom gravel may be too large (greater than 6 inches in diameter) to be able to use this material appropriately and some segregation could be required.